zacherytcox/stelligent-u/04-vpcs/README.md

 _After you launch your new stack, can you ssh to the instance?_

+>No, because it doesnt have a public IP address that I can connect to.

 ##### Question: Verify Connectivity

 _Is there a way that you can verify Internet connectivity from the instance without ssh'ing to it?_
+>We could add `userdata` to the EC2 instance (that instructs the instance to curl a website) and check it's console output logs.
+Alternatively, we could use the SSM service to "run" an a similar command from the instance and determine if it has Internet connectivity.

 #### Lab 4.1.5: Security Group